 Plan the Lighting

 Working out in the dark is no fun, so be sure to design your gym with lots of light.
-Use as much natural light as possible in your design, but include lots of lighting fixtures to ensure that your gym is bright and pleasant.
-Recessed or pot lights work well in a basement gym, since they are out the way but still provide lots of light in a dim area.
+Use as much natural light as possible in your design, but include lots of lighting fixtures to ensure that your gym is bright and pleasant (Fig. 1 and 2).
+Recessed or pot lights work well in a basement gym since they are out the way but still provide lots of light in a dim area.

-So that the rest of your family doesn't suffer the noise of your workout, consider adding soundproofing to the ceiling of your home gym,.
-Fiberglass insulation between the ceiling and floor joists will block the sound of your workout from the main floor.
-If you install a 5/8-inch sheet of drywall as well, the combination will very keep your gym noises downstairs.
+So that the rest of your family doesn't suffer the noise of your workout, consider adding soundproofing to the ceiling of your home gym.
+Fiberglass insulation between the ceiling and floor joists will block some of the sound of your workout from the main floor.
+If you install a 5/8-inch sheet of soundproof drywall fastened to a soundproofing Hat channel, the combination will very well keep your gym noises downstairs.

-Make your gym bright and attractive by painting the walls and ceiling with light colored paints.
+Make your gym bright and attractive by painting the walls and ceiling with light-colored paints.
 Neutral colors such as white, light brown, and tan work well.
 They will energize you right away.
-Large mirrors on the walls will also brighten the area while making it seem larger.
+Large mirrors (Fig. 3) on the walls will also brighten the area while making it seem larger.

 Don't forget that you'll need some entertainment or distractions while working out at home.
-Have a good stereo system to play uptempo music or a television so you can watch your favorite shows or movies.
+Have a good stereo system to play up-tempo music or television so you can watch your favorite shows or movies (Fig. 4).